ad-astra-video/livepeer-app-pipelines/byoc-stream/README.md

    If have your own domain name, update `webserver/Caddyfile` to replace `tls internal` with `tls [path to cert] [path to key]` or if have access to ports 80/443 you can use [automatic https with Caddy (link to docs)](https://caddyserver.com/docs/automatic-https).
 #### **Gateway Configuration**
 - Consider using a unique `-ethUrl`.
 The default Arbiturm rpc url has limited rate limits and can cause issues at startup sometimes.
-Some options are infura, alchemy, dprc or if you are an Orchestrator or Delegator you can use https://livepeer.rpcgarage.xyz/
+Some options are infura, alchemy, and dprc.
 - Update `-ethPassword` to be the password for your Ethereum wallet file
 - If want to run with a specific eth address, copy encrypted Ethereum wallet JSON to `data/gateway/keystore` or add a volume in `volumes` for the `keystore` folder like `- ./data/gateway/keystore:/data/keystore` to reuse the first one created

 #### **Orchestrator Configuration**
 - Consider using a unique `-ethUrl`.
 The default Arbiturm rpc url has limited rate limits and can cause issues at startup sometimes.
-Some options are infura, alchemy, dprc or if you are an Orchestrator or Delegator you can use https://livepeer.rpcgarage.xyz/
+Some options are infura, alchemy, and dprc.
 - Change `-ethOrchAddr` to your on-chain orchestrator address if testing on-chain (defaults to AI SPE Orchestrator eth address)
 - for off-chain testing: set `-network` to `offchain`